katydid/parser/Readme.md

 ## Interface

 We describe the interface in a language agnostic way, so that this can be used by for implementing a parser for any serialization in almost any programming language.
-We found that [most serialization formats are Sequential](./survey/comparison.md) and have decided on an interface with three methods:
+We found that [most serialization formats are Sequential](./decisions/survey/comparison.md) and have decided on an interface with three methods:

 * Next
 * Skip
 * Token

+This interface has 3 methods.
+They take zero parameters, except for the parser's internal state, which they need to update.
+If you are implementing this in a functional language without monads, please remember to add the state as an extra parameter and result.

+## Errors

 When we mention "returns a value or an error", this should be represented in the most efficient way specific to that programming language.
 A language supporting tagged unions/sum types/enums/optional/maybe should consider using them, but if this allocates memory on the heap, a more efficient structure could be used.
 Other options include: tuples, unions, multiple return parameters or throwing a checked exception (instead of returning an error).

 When we mention "returns an error or EOF", this could be represented as just an error, if there is a way to distinguish between a general error and an error that is an "end of file".

-This interface has 3 methods.
-They take zero parameters, except for the parser's internal state, which they need to update.
-If you are implementing this in a functional language without monads, please remember to add the state as an extra parameter and result.

 ### Next